 In medieval cities, taverns were places of refreshment, cheap sex, gambling especially for the lower classes.
 But the nobles also stopped on the transit routes.
 Cecco Angiolieri he frequented them because "the woman, the tavern and the nut" were the only things that made him "happy to hear".
 The Magnificent Lorenzo alternated the crude but tasty cuisine ofOsteria delle Bertucce to the richly spiced one of the palace chefs.
 Pietro Aretino, he stated that "Whoever has not been to the tavern does not know what paradise it is ...
 O holy tavern, or miraculous tavern ... for the expeditions that turn around for themselves ... embroidered with thrushes, partridges and capons".

 But it was only in 1765 that, challenging the hostility of the guilds of bakers, hosts and tractors, such Baker, owner of a broth (where only the sale of broth and boiled meat was allowed), he ventured a more complete menu to the cry of "Venez, tous, et je vous restaurerai" (Come, I will refresh you), an invitation to refreshment suitable for all budgets.
-The 'restaurant' was born that would pave the way for the luxury ones, opened by the chefs of the great families who were unemployed after the decimation following the 1789 Revolution.
-Café Hardy he anticipated self-service by serving 'breakfasts on the fork' to hasty politicians.
+The 'restaurant' was born that would pave the way for the luxury ones, opened by the chefs of the great families who were unemployed after the decimation following the Revolution of 1789.
+In parallel, the Café Hardy he anticipated self-service by serving 'breakfasts on the fork' to hasty politicians.

 And then again inventions and reinventions, with kitchen brigades which resume the division of tasks already meticulously described and observed between the fifteenth and sixteenth centuries, or the services 'Russian style', 'English' and more recently 'American', which repeat with few variations the schemes used with other names in in the past, attention to the presentation of food on the plate or tray, today reaffirmed in some well-known Italian and foreign television productions.